ropitz/sparc_teaching/exercise2final.md

 their placement.
 There is also the possibility that M3 was not made during the same 'event', as it is not clear whether the print ridges are curving in the same direction as M0, M1 and M2.

+>**Reflect and Write**
+>1.
+Looking at your screenshot, how would you interpret the fingerprints on PH 25?
+>2.
+What stage of the manufacturing process might these represent?
+What has led you to this conclusion?
+>3.
+Write a short caption explaining your reasoning to accompany your screenshot in your gallery.

 Meshlab is powerful software; in this tutorial, we have only scratched the surface of how it can be used to visualise 3D data.
 However, the